seanjensengrey/colony-js/README.md

     * `object.method(arg0, arg1)` in JavaScript maps to `object:method(arg0, arg1)` in Lua.
 1. Arrays in JavaScript are indexed from 0, and Lua arrays are indexed from 1.
 Make sure to either push a dummy element using `.shift()` when calling Lua from JavaScript, and to explicitly assign the first array element in Lua to the 0 index (eg. `{[0]='first element', 'second element', 'third...'}`)

 *NOTE:* Colony uses the debug library to replace the intrinsic metatables of functions, strings, booleans, and numbers.
 This probably will not cause issues (functions, booleans, and numbers in Lua have no default metatables), except if a Lua module expects the built-in `string` object to be the metatable of string literals (eg. `("apples"):len()`).
-The workaround is to ensure all included code explicitly calls the methods of the `string` object (eg. `string.len("apples")`)
+The workaround is to ensure all included code explicitly calls the methods of the `string` object (eg. `string.len("apples")`).
+Unfortunately, this limitation extends to all code that runs in conjunction with Colony scripts (for now).

+## Roadmap

+Rough guidelines that will be followed when development continues.

+1. Complete ECMAScript 5 support
+1. Become self-hosting
+1. Enable easier sharing between JavaScript/Lua modules.
+1. Avoid the overriding of built-in metatables using the `debug` library (if possible)

 ## License